Kim Stanley Robinson

 Novels: 1992-1999

-The Mars trilogy is the result of a long-time passion of Robinson for Mars, as was obvious since his earlier writings.
+The Mars trilogy is the result of a long-time passion of Robinson for Mars, as was obvious from his earlier writings.
 In the trilogy he was able to use the scientific research he conducted in Martian geography for Icehenge and realize the full scope of social experimentation that he had initiated with the Orange County trilogy.

 Novels: 2002-2009